homeylab/bookstack-file-exporter/README.md

 - `BOOKSTACK_TOKEN_ID`
 - `BOOKSTACK_TOKEN_SECRET`

-For object storage authentication, find the relevant sections further down in this document.
+*For object storage authentication*, find the relevant sections further down in their respective sections.

 ### Configuration file
 See below for an example and explanation.
 Optionally, look at `examples/` folder of the github repo for more examples.